Planning Glossary

 RM-27 – Low-Density Multiunit Residential - Allows for multiunit buildings as the main use of the land.
 It aims to ensure attractiveness, order, efficiency, and safety by balancing the density of development with the capacity of public services and facilities.
 These areas are intended to be on the edge of lower-density residential zones, typically along major roads, to support overall residential development without overloading public services.

 GC – General Commercial – This district supports a range of commercial uses for both pedestrians and drivers.
 It allows for more intense commercial activities than the Downtown Commercial district while maintaining the Town's character.
-This district is intended for high-intensity uses that tend to have a high impact with regard to traffic, noise, light, and other impacts.
-More.
+This district is intended for high-intensity uses that tend to have a high impact concerning traffic, noise, light, and other impacts.

 Additionally, this district encourages investment in areas where small lot sizes or other issues hinder development, ensuring it fits with the Town's character and offers a variety of housing types.
 This district also creates lively public spaces with a focus on pedestrian-friendly design and attractive buildings.